mrazjava/booklink-openlibrary/README.md

 docker build -f import.Dockerfile -t mrazjava/booklink-openlibrary-import:YYYYMM .
 ```
 Assuming mongo was started with docker-compose we run the image by attaching to the same default network.
 We bind a
 sample file to the container path for test import.
-Note that we connect to internal container (`27017`) port, not
+Note that we connect to internal container port (`27017`), not
 exposed host port (`27117`) - see `import.env` for details:
 ```
 docker run --network=booklinkopenlibrary_default -v ~/idea/projects/booklink-openlibrary/src/main/resources/openlibrary/samples:/opt/app/samples --env-file=import.env mrazjava/booklink-openlibrary-import:202008